Dear Santa, Here’s My Christmas List

 I suspect that kids have kind of stopped writing to Santa Claus, because why bother when you can just go see him at the mall.
 My kids still write to him, though, because the thought of experiencing Santa IN PERSON makes them break out in hives.
-The last time my daughter saw Santa was six years ago when she was two years old.
-She was so terrified of Santa she sat on his lap and asked for “Waaaaaaa!
-MaaaaaMaaaaaa!”
-My son is now 5 and has never in his life seen Santa simply because I was pregnant with him the last time Madison saw Santa.
+The last time my daughter saw Santa was six years ago, when she was two years old.
+She was terrified and spent the entire time she sat on his lap crying and yelling for me.
+My son is five now and has never in his life seen Santa up close simply because I was pregnant with him the last time Madison saw Santa.
 He absorbed the terror directly through my placenta and that was it for him.

 So for us, it’s a letter or nothing when it comes to Santa Claus.

-But my daughter likes to write letters and my son is at an age where his ability to write gives him tremendous pride.
+My daughter likes to hand-write letters and my son is at an age where his ability to write gives him tremendous pride.
 So we’re working on our snail mail letters to the North Pole.

 North Pole, Canada